linode/docs/docs/networking/vpn/configure-openvpn-client-devices.md

 *  HMAC secret key: `ta.key`.
 *  Client configuration file: `client.ovpn`.

-In Part One of this series, they were packaged into a tarball located at `/etc/openvpn/client1.tar.gz`. **Each client** will need its own credential archive with its own unique key.
-If you still need your client credentials, see [Part One, step 7](/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8#client-configuration-file) of the client configuration area.
+In Part One of this series, they were packaged into a tarball located at `/etc/openvpn/client1.tar.gz`. **Each client** will need its own credentials archive with its own unique key.
+If you still need your client credentials, see [Part One, step 7](/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8#client-configuration-file) of the client configuration area to create them.

 ## Transfer Client Credentials

-The credentials must be moved to the client device using an encrypted transfer protocol like [SCP or SFTP](/docs/tools-reference/linux-system-administration-basics#how-to-upload-files-to-a-remote-server).
+The credentials must be moved to the client device using an encrypted transfer protocol such as [SCP or SFTP](/docs/tools-reference/linux-system-administration-basics#how-to-upload-files-to-a-remote-server).
 FTP or telnet should **not** be used because these protocols do not encrypt any traffic.

 ### Android / iOS